-The EPIRA established a framework for the organization, operation and restructuring of the electric power industry, with the industry divided into four sectors: generation, transmission, distribution and supply.
+Republic Act No. 9136 or the Electric Power Industry Reform Act ("EPIRA") established a framework for the organization, operation and restructuring of the electric power industry, with the industry divided into four sectors: generation, transmission, distribution and supply.
 The following diagram shows the current structure of the electric power industry under the EPIRA.